 You have 0 items in your shopping cart.

-Sarah Hauck in the senior program manager for the Freshwater Health Index at Conservation International.
-Previously, she worked as the Editorial Director for Conservation International.
-She has an B.A from the University of Virginia and a M.A. in International Affairs and International Finance from the Johns Hopkins School of Advanced International Studies.
+Sarah Hauck is the director of the Freshwater Health Index initiative at Conservation International (CI).
+Previously, she worked as the Editorial Director for CI and has more than 20 years of experience in program management and communications.
+She holds a B.A. from the University of Virginia and a M.A. in International Affairs and International Finance from the Johns Hopkins School of Advanced International Studies.

-Dr. Derek Vollmer is director of the Freshwater Health Index.
+Dr. Derek Vollmer is senior director for Freshwater Science at Conservation International.
 Prior to joining CI, he was a doctoral researcher within the Future Cities Laboratory at the Singapore-ETH Centre for Global Environmental Sustainability.
 He holds a B.A. in Government and International Studies from the University of Notre Dame, a M.S. in Environmental Science and Policy from Johns Hopkins University, and a PhD in Spatial Planning from ETH Zurich, Switzerland.